Ket3r/script-server-wiki/Script-config.md

       "param": "-p",
       /**
       * Required: no
-      * Description: if true, then no value will be passed to the script, only "param" will be specified
+      * Description: if true, then no value will be passed to the script, only "param" will be specified.
+                     Makes parameter type to be boolean
       * Type: boolean
       * Default: false
       */